Community Detection and Stochastic Block Models: Historical overview of the recent developments

-In 2016, a tight expression is obtained for partial recovery with two communities in the regime of finite SNR with diverging degrees in \cite{yash_sbm} and \cite{mossel-xu} for different distortion measures.
+In 2016, a tight expression was obtained for partial recovery with two communities in the regime of finite SNR with diverging degrees in \cite{yash_sbm} and \cite{mossel-xu} for a different distortion measure.
+This also gives the threshold for weak recovery in the regime where the SNR is finite while the degrees are diverging.

-Other major lines of work on the SBM have been concerned with the performance of SDPs, with a precise picture obtained in \cite{sbm-groth,montanari_sen,adel_SBM} for the detection problem and in \cite{abh,new-xu,levina,afonso_single,afonso3,wein_sdp} for the (almost) exact recovery problem, as well as spectral methods on classical operators \cite{mcsherry,coja-sbm,new-vu,Vu-arxiv,prout,prout2}.
+Other major lines of work on the SBM have been concerned with the performance of SDPs, with a precise picture obtained in \cite{sbm-groth,montanari_sen,adel_sbm} for the weak recovery problem and in \cite{abh,new-xu,levina,afonso_single,afonso3,wein_sdp} for the (almost) exact recovery problem; as well as with spectral methods on classical operators \cite{mcsherry,coja-sbm,new-vu,jiaming,Vu-arxiv,prout,prout2}.
 A detailed picture has also been developed for the problem of a single planted community in \cite{am_1comm,hajek_1comm,1comm_info,lelarge_ks}.
-There is a much broader list of works on the SBMs that is not covered in this paper, specially before the `recent developments' discussed above but also after.
+Recently, attention has been paid to graphs that have a larger number of short loops \cite{our_grid,abishek2,arya,powering1}.
+There is a much broader list of works on the SBMs that is not covered in this monograph, especially before the `recent developments' discussed above but also after.
 It is particularly challenging to track the vast literature on this subject as it is split between different communities of statistics, machine learning, mathematics, computer science, information theory, social sciences and statistical physics.
-There a few additional surveys available.
-Community detection and more generally statistical network models are discussed in \cite{newman-book,fortunato,airoldi}, and C.~Moore has a recent overview paper \cite{moore_review} that focuses on the weak recovery problem and thresholds.
+This monograph mainly covers developments until 2016, with some references from 2017 There a few additional surveys available; community detection and statistical network models are discussed in \cite{newman-book,fortunato,airoldi}, and C.~Moore has a recent overview paper \cite{moore_review} that focuses on the weak recovery problem with emphasis on the cavity method.

-The main thresholds proved for weak and exact recovery are summarized in the table below: {
+In the table below, we summarize the main thresholds proved for weak and exact recovery, covered in several chapters of this monograph: